plun1331/bentinel/data/README.md

 # ⚠️ Warning
-The files `banned-words.txt` and `illegal_words.txt` may contain content you find offensive.
+The files `banned-words.txt` and `illegal_words.txt` may contain content some people find offensive.

 You have been warned.